-- False-Information: In cases where little information is available, the media may print false-information or speculation to create a more interesting or newsworthy story.
-This may impact the victim’s credibility and increase feelings of shame.
+- False-Information: In cases where little information is available, the media may speculate to create a more interesting or newsworthy story.
+This may impact the victim’s credibility negatively and increase feelings of shame.

 - Too Many Details: Loved ones can learn devastating and hurtful information about the victim and the nature of their victimization through various media outlets.

-- Insinuations: The media may glorify or dramatize the events by blaming the victim.
+- Insinuations: In some cases, the media has blamed the victim for what has happened.
 The way a story is reported can infer that the victim was in some way responsible for their own victimization and can affect the reader’s feeling of empathy or create blame towards the victim.
-Although the media may not intentionally print false information, what they write may contain strong suggestions of events that may not be fair or true.
+Although the media does not intentionally print false information, what they write may not be the truth, as you understand it.

 Making your decision: